kirushaaxd/CountingMethods1/README.md

 Task: program for finding approximate values of a polynomial with plotting

-Programming language: python;
+Programming language: python

-IDE: pycharm;
+IDE: pycharm

-Used libraries: tkinter, numpy, plotlib;
+Used libraries: tkinter, numpy, plotlib

 Author: Kirill Ryhlov (kirushaaxd)